Boat Safe is a community supported site. We may earn comission from links on this page, but we have confidence in all recommended products.

 An important part of getting the most out of your skiing experience is having the right equipment for the sport, more specifically the right ski boat.
 While it may look quite similar to a wakeboard boat, the reality is – the two are very different.

 Boat manufacturers have made them so specialized that it’s quite difficult to use them for anything else other than their stated purpose.
 Wakeboarding is all about creating massive waves.
 Water skiing, on the other hand, is about creating a relatively flat wake.

-With that being said, what are the best ski boats for 2020, and how do you choose the best one?
+With that being said, what are the best ski boats, and how do you choose the best one?
 Here’s everything you need to know.

 Ski Nautique is no doubt one of the world’s most recognizable ski boat brands.
 This lightweight craft generates the softest wakes we’ve come across to deliver a world-class performance on every front.

 Its blended fiberglass and carbon fiber construction create the perfect balance of weight, strength, and stability.
 Standard features include a bow walk-through, platform handle, windshield end cap, transom stereo remote, and an ergonomic helm seat.

 It also comes with ski lockers and a dashboard that features a LINC Panoray Touchscreen and a helm command rotary to scroll through the menus and change the settings when you need to.